Pierre Mendès France: Fourth Republic

 In 1947, after democratic French politics resumed under the Fourth Republic, Mendès France was re-elected to the National Assembly.
 He first tried to form a government in June 1953, but was unable to gain the numbers in the Assembly.
 From 1950 he had been a consistent opponent of French colonialism, and by 1954 France was becoming hopelessly embroiled in major colonial conflicts: the First Indochina War and the Algerian War of Independence.
-When French forces were defeated by the Vietnamese Communists at Dien Bien Phu in June 1954, the government of Joseph Laniel resigned, and Mendès France formed a government with support from the centre-right.
+Vietnamese Communists inflicted a serious defeat on French forces at the Dien Bien Phu in May 1954.
+The government of Joseph Laniel resigned on June 12, and Mendès France formed a government with support from the centre-right.

 Mendès France immediately negotiated an agreement with Ho Chi Minh, the Vietnamese Communist leader.
 There was, he said, no choice but total withdrawal from Indochina, and the Assembly supported him by 471 votes to 14.
 Nevertheless, nationalist opinion was shocked, and Roman Catholic opinion opposed abandoning the Vietnamese believers to Communism.
 A tirade of abuse, much of it anti-Semitic, was directed at Mendès France.
 Jean-Marie Le Pen, then a Poujadist member of the Assembly, described his "patriotic, almost physical repulsion" for Mendès France.

 At the outbreak of the Algerian War of Independence in 1954, Pierre Mendès France firmly reaffirmed that Algeria was an integral part of France and rejected any notion of negotiation with nationalist movements.
 He declared to the French parliament : "There can be no compromise when it comes to defending the internal peace of the nation, its unity, and the integrity of the Republic.
 The departments of Algeria are an integral part of the French Republic [...]
 The idea of secession is unthinkable".